kheller18/data-structures-algorithms/questions/GIT.md

     ![pull vs branch](../images/git/pull_branch.png)

 20. Why do we not call git “pull request” as “push request”?
-    + `Push request`: is termed so because it is done when the target repository requests us to push our changes to it.
+    + `Push request`: the target repository requests us to push our changes to it.
-    + `Pull request`: is named as such due to the fact that the repo requests the target repository to grab (or pull) the changes from it.
+    + `Pull request`: the repo requests the target repository to grab (or pull) the changes from it.
     ![pull vs push request](../images/git/pull_push.png)

 21. Can you tell the difference between Git and GitHub?